C1626152/linuxTorDocker/README.md

 	-Using tor this way allows users to connect to the host machine using ssh and use a web browser of their choosing

+##MODULARITY

+The best part of this build is that the docker ecosystem allows for easy modularity.
+In order to help *you* with the modularity of this system I will show you the parts of the code that require your editing to work with new containers.
+I can't help with the containers being added, but I can show you how this system works.

+The first requirement is to edit the DN .config file, first navigate to the file located in ```/DN/nginx.conf```.
+Then